 Current and former Master's Thesis advisees at Toronto

-- Katie Czajkowski (in progress).
-Katie's thesis is entitled "Patients’ information uses in an Online Health Community" and will be defended in late August 2021.
+- Katie Czajkowski (2021).
+Katie's excellent thesis was entitled Patients’ Information Uses in an Online Health Community.
 (Master's thesis committee member).

 - Leslie Thomson (2010).
 Leslie conducted an exploratory ethnography entitled Information in the Home Office: An Ethnographic Study of Space, Content, Management and Use, while an MI student.
 She will soon apply to doctoral programs in information studies.
 (Master's thesis supervisor and advisor).
 In March of 2013, Leslie was accepted for doctoral studies in information at the University of North Carolina (UNC), Chapel Hill and was granted a prestigious Royster Fellowship (congratulations, Leslie!); as of 2020 she is now Dr. Thomson and has a postdoc at UNC.